tobylockley/overture-drivers/drivers/biamp_tesira/readme.md

 - "Levels": List of all desired level controls.
 - "Mutes": List of all desired mute controls.
 - "Logic States": List of all desired logic state controls.
+- "Custom Commands": List of all desired custom commands to send to the tesira.

 ## Variables